Leslie Fernandez inspired LatinBusinessToday, and many others before us.

-Dr. Leslie Fernandez ("Coach") amassed an incredible legacy and our mission to Inform, Inspire, Mentor & Empower.
-This is his story:
+Dr. Leslie Fernandez (“Coach”) amassed an incredible legacy.
+Our tagline Inform, Inspire, Mentor & Empower was derived from that legacy and this story:

 “Don’t shoot!
 That’s Coach’s son!”